Pulmonary Arterial Hypertension (PAH)

 PAH & Serotonin

 Early symptoms of PAH may include feeling tired and short of breath, especially when physically active.
 Unfortunately, since many other diseases share these symptoms, diagnosing PAH is often delayed.
 This means that people living with PAH often do not get treatment until the disease has worsened.
 As PAH progresses, the signs and symptoms may be experienced more often and may begin to impact everyday activities.
+Talk to your doctor to see if ELEVATE 2 Study is an option for you.

 - Chest pain